Pokémon Go Fest attendees to get refunds as technical issues break the event

 The weather turned out fine.
 Most other things, unfortunately, did not.

-As a result, Niantic has just announced that they’ll be refunding all attendees in addition to crediting them $100 of in-game currency (or Pokécoins).
+As a result, Niantic has just announced that they’ll be refunding attendees in addition to crediting them $100 of in-game currency (or Pokécoins).
 Estimates from Niantic leading into the event pinned the crowd at around 15-20,000 attendees.

 First and most notably: the game simply didn’t work.
 Within minutes of the first attendees filing into Grant Park, the cell networks got shaky.
 Within 20 minutes of the doors officially opening, every network was down.
 I’ve done my fair share of liveblogs over the past decade, so I’m used to getting around network congestion and finding some semblance of signal.
 There was nothing.

 If you could get online, Pokémon Go itself was having issues.
-Tapping a monster to catch it would result in nothing but an error screen — a particular punch in the gut to many a player, as the Park was set to spawn some of the game’s rarest monsters for the sake of those who traveled far.
-You’d tap an Unown or a Heracross (usually only available in very specific regions, and certainly not in the middle of Chicago), and the came would crash.
+Tapping a monster to catch it would result in nothing but an error screen — a particular punch in the gut to many a player who traveled far in hopes of completing their Pokedex, as the Park was set to spawn some of the game’s rarest monsters.
+You’d tap an Unown or a Heracross (usually only available in very specific regions, and certainly not in the middle of Chicago), and the game would crash.

 Meanwhile, real-world logistical issues were abound.
 Hours before the event started, the lines stretched around the block.
 3 hours later, much of the line remained outside.
 Massive displays meant to show which teams were ruling the in-park gyms were instead just turned off.

-Note: (Update: It’s currently unclear if Niantic will be automatically refunding attendees, or just those who ask.
-Niantic says they will send an email with details to attendees shortly)